Being a parent is unlike anything else.

 This can look like withdrawing affection, being less responsive to their children, and even enlisting a more authoritarian parenting style (all in a bid to cope), resulting in poorer developmental outcomes.

-And this creates a feedback loop, with the child’s behavioral and emotional difficulties creating new stressors for both parents.
+And this creates a feedback loop, with the child’s behavioural and emotional difficulties creating new stressors for both parents.

 Blame has no place here, just the awareness that early intervention for parental stress benefits everyone.